Projects that I am currently or have previously been involved in.

 ETERNALSeptember 2022 to August 2026

 The aim of this EU Horizon Europe project is to reduce the environmental impact of pharmaceutical products throughout their life cycle.
-Our work is to assess the environmental risk posed by commonly used pharmaceuticals, including how product and process modifications investigated in the project will reduce this risk.
+I lead a workpackage that is assessing the environmental risk posed by commonly used pharmaceuticals, including how product and process modifications investigated in the project will reduce this risk.

 FRAGMENT-MNPOctober 2021 to September 2023